 The first prospectus of 1963 outlined the importance of Christian instruction and worship to school life, its offering of a solid academic curriculum, and the aim of helping students grow in all aspects of their being: spiritual, intellectual, social, artistic and sporting.

-Luther College’s logo and motto were developed by our founders in 1963.
+Luther College’s crest and motto were developed by our founders in 1963.

-The Luther College logo incorporates a shield picturing an open Bible and a dove, and a scroll bearing the College motto.
+The Luther College crest incorporates a shield picturing an open Bible and a dove, and a scroll bearing the College motto.

 The letters on the Bible, Alpha and Omega, are the first and last letters of the Greek alphabet.
 Their meaning, the beginning and the end, is one of the names given to Christ.
 This points to Jesus, who is the Lord of all things from the beginning to the end.
 The open Bible symbolises the source of all learning while the dove symbolises the Holy Spirit and the shield represents faith.